DeperiasKerre/qcl_Onto/README.md

 We use sample properties mined from scientific articles from our prevoius work to instantiate the ontological representation in order to validate its usage[[1]](https://doi.org/10.1007/978-3-031-42941-5_34).
 * The ontological representation is based on the following base ontologies: MDO [[2]](https://doi.org/10.1007/978-3-030-62466-8_14), EMMO[[3]](https://github.com/emmorepo/410EMMO), QUDT [[4]](http://qudt.org/) and PROV-O[[5]](https://www.w3.org/TR/prov-o/%20(2013)).
 ## Terms
-* Quantum Cascade Laser: These are semiconductor lasers that operate in the mid-to-far infrared region.
+* **Quantum Cascade Laser:** These are semiconductor lasers that operate in the mid-to-far infrared region.
 They utilize efficient quantum mechanical principles to create multiple energy levels and achive efficient laser emission.
-* Working temperature:
+* **Working temperature:** The temperature range within which a device or system operates effectively and reliably.
-* Heterostructure: A layered material composed of different semiconductor materials.
+* **Heterostructure:** A layered material composed of different semiconductor materials.
-* Lasing frequency: The frequency of coherent light emitted by a laser, determined by the energy levels of the laser's active medium.
+* **Lasing frequency:** The frequency of coherent light emitted by a laser, determined by the energy levels of the laser's active medium.
-* Barrier thickness: Thickness of a barrier layer in a semiconductor device, which can influence the device electrical and optical characteristics.
+* **Barrier thickness:** Thickness of a barrier layer in a semiconductor device, which can influence the device electrical and optical characteristics.
-* Optical Power: The amount of light energy emitted or received per unit of time, often measured in watts or milliwatts.
+* **Optical Power:** The amount of light energy emitted or received per unit of time, often measured in watts or milliwatts.
-* Laser Working Mode:
+* **Laser Working Mode:**
-* Laser Design Type:
+* **Laser Design Type:**
 ## Modules in the QCL Ontolgical Representation
 * PPT Module
 * Heterostructure Module